 Whilst we were saving for travel I hope that these tips will help expectant parents to save regardless of their goals.
 Whether you want to be a stay at home parent or put down a deposit on your first home before baby arrives.
 Below is the exact strategy we used to save money while pregnant.

 Birth as a Deadline

 I work well under pressure, when I was studying I was always cramming the night before an exam or finishing essays ten minutes before they were due.
 I knew that after birth our financial situation would take a nosedive.
 But we had nearly ten months (he was 2 weeks overdue) to prepare!
 There is something about putting a time limit on drastic changes that make them a little easier to bear.

 Live on Post-Pregnancy Income

 Living on one income is the best way for dual-income earning couples to save money.
-We got used to combining our money and saving all of one income when we were getting ready to travel to South America in 2011.
+We got used to combining our money and saving all of one income when we were getting ready to travel in 2011.
 This was no different.
-I had my weekly pay directed straight into our high-interest savings account and as I never saw it, I never missed it.
-For the entire time my baby was in my womb I didn’t touch a cent of my pay cheque.
+I had my weekly paycheck directed straight into our high-interest savings account and as I never saw it, I never missed it.
+For the entire time my baby was in my womb I didn’t touch a cent of my paycheck.
 With careful budgeting, we were able to pay all the bills from my husband’s income.